Davopotron/Organizer-frontend/README.md

 - Follow up reminders, either in-app or through some third-party service, where neglected lists send follow up reminders
 - Integration with google calendar
 - Chat functionality to discuss lists among users
-- Social aspect where users can have add friends and view their friends’ past lists for ideas
+- Social aspect where users can add friends and view their friends’ past lists for ideas

+## Technical Challenges:
+- Third party and API integration for frontend features
+- Store(s) rendering on "Near Me" map feature, based on list items
+- Storing lists and their items for users
+- Having cohesive design and function amongst features of app
+- Creating intuitive UI
+- Real-time updating

+## Suggested Stack:
+- React
+- Redux Toolkit
+- Babelrc